mbusb/mbusb.github.io/page_faq.md

  * This is based on various factors.
  * If it is only minor bug release, then the release will have minor version number.
- * Version will be major if more distros, newer functinality and major change to code etc are added.
+ * Version will be major if more distros, newer functionality and major change to code etc are added.

 ---